luyongxi/az-net/README.md

       year={2015}
     }

-## Insruction for installation and demos
+## Instructions for installation and demos

-To install, use the following the steps:
+To install, use the following steps:

 1. Install all libraries necessary for Caffe.

 2. Download and compile the "Fast-RCNN" branch of Caffe.
 Code and detailed instructions available at https://github.com/rbgirshick/fast-rcnn

-3. Fetch ImageNet model using the scripts in /data, following isntructions to create symlink to datasets.
+3. Fetch ImageNet model using the scripts in $ROOT$/data, following isntructions to create symlink to datasets.

-4. Compile cython utilitiles by cd $ROOT$/lib make
+4. Compile cython utilities by cd $ROOT$/lib make